So, you wanna be rich and a successful entrepreneur? Great!

 For successful entrepreneurs, failure is their teacher and friend.
 Failure provides the unbiased truth.

-Harsh as the truth may be, when you fail it’s an opportunity to become better.
+Harsh as the truth may be, it’s an opportunity to improve when you fail.

-10 Questions That Helped Me Transform Failure Into A 8 Figure Company
+10 Questions That Helped Me Transform Failure Into Massive Success

 Some of the bigger failures included: